I included the name of the province in the title because of the recent discussions concerning Catalunya separating from Spain and the independentists.

-Apparently it goes back to the medieval ages and it was reignited after the dictatorship as Franco surpressed many aspects of Spanish life, but for those who speak another language besides standard Spanish (Castellano), this other language was surpressed.
+Apparently it goes back to the medieval ages and it was reignited after the dictatorship as Franco suppressed many aspects of Spanish life, but for those who speak another language besides standard Spanish (Castellano), this other language was suppressed.

-There are 4 official langauges in Spain- Castellano, Catalan, Basque, and Galician.
+There are 4 official languages in Spain- Castellano, Catalan, Basque, and Galician.

 Walking around Barcelona, there were yellow ribbons everywhere- either painted on the floor or on walls or hung as pictures.
 People were also wearing it on their clothes.
 This yellow is worn by the independentists and those wanting the independent leaders to be freed (they are considered traitors for acting against the Spanish Constitution) and most, if not all, are in Belgium to escape prison time in Spain.

 I met with a friend that I met in the Balkans for tapas one night.
 Her family is from Catalunya, but she is against separation and she talked with us about the discussions from inside Catalunya.

 She also told me that she, and many non-independentists, didn’t vote because under the Spanish constitution having that vote was illegal.
 In her mind, why am I voting in an illegal election when I am not for separation?
 From my understanding, this is why the vote passed towards being independent as only those in favor voted.

 One of the biggest topics for the separation that non-independentists talk about, is that Catalunya is the wealthiest province and; therefore, they don’t want to keep supporting the rest of the country.

 Along this topic, I found Barcelona quite expensive.
 The grocery store food is fine enough, but all the tourist options are pricey.